Even in rough terrain, you can grow your career in human resources.

 The action supports the goals of President Barack Obama’s August 2013 executive order on improving chemical-facility safety and security.
 The advisory is aimed at facility owners and operators, emergency planners and first responders.

-Obama established the Chemical Facility Safety and Security Working Group by executive order in August 2013.
+Chemical Facility Safety and Security Working Group by executive order in August 2013.
 The group is directed to improve operational coordination with state and local partners; enhance federal agency coordination and information sharing; modernize policies, regulations and standards; and work with stakeholders to identify best practices to improve chemical safety.

 The Fertilizer Institute, an industry group that represents manufacturers and sellers, was still reviewing the guidelines at press time.
 The institute did voice support for the aim of the president’s executive order and for “reasonable” regulations on the secure handling of ammonium nitrate.
 “We agree that such steps can help advance safety and security and, ultimately, prevent tragedies like West from threatening other American communities—a goal all stakeholders share.”